Generic selectors

 Figure 2

-Anteroposterior and lateral images of case No 10.
-(A) Preoperative radiographs.
-(B) Postoperative radiographs.
-(C) Radiographs at 1 year showing union and maintained neck shaft angles.
+Anteroposterior and lateral images of case No 10. (a) Preoperative radiographs. (b) Postoperative radiographs. (c) Radiographs at 1 year showing union and maintained neck shaft angles.

 Figure 3

-Anteroposterior and lateral images of case No 30.
-(A) Preoperative radiographs.
-(B) Postoperative radiographs.
-(C) Radiographs at 1 year showing union and maintained neck shaft angles.
+Anteroposterior and lateral images of case No 30. (a) Preoperative radiographs. (b) Postoperative radiographs. (c) Radiographs at 1 year showing union and maintained neck shaft angles.

 Statistical Methods